de-it-krachten/ansible-role-molecule/README.md

 # Should python be installed by this role
 molecule_python_install: false

+# Python version to use
+molecule_python: /usr/bin/python3

 # Should molecule virtual environments be created by this role
 molecule_python_venv: true

 # base directory for all virtual environments
 molecule_venv_root: /usr/local/venv

-# Install python 3.11
-molecule_python311: true

 # list of OS packages required
 molecule_os_packages: